 Aesthetic qualities and price are often the first criteria used to make countertop and flooring selections.
-But have you considered how each material impacts the environment?
+But have you considered if each material is eco-friendly?
 A material’s life cycle should be considered during your home design and renovation projects.

 Now that decision-makers can look for the Certified Genuine Stone™ label to identify sustainably produced natural stone, the possibilities for incorporating this product into environmentally-friendly projects are endless.